BHAVYASHAHM123/spam_detection_documentation/docs/naive_bayes.md

 There are three types of Naive Bayes Model, which are given below:

+!!!
+Gaussian
-`Gaussian`: The Gaussian model assumes that features follow a normal distribution.
+    The Gaussian model assumes that features follow a normal distribution.
 This means if predictors take continuous values instead of discrete, then the model assumes that these values are sampled from the Gaussian distribution.

+!!!
+Multinomial
-`Multinomial`: The Multinomial Naïve Bayes classifier is used when the data is multinomial distributed.
+    The Multinomial Naïve Bayes classifier is used when the data is multinomial distributed.
 It is primarily used for document classification problems, it means a particular document belongs to which category such as Sports, Politics, education, etc. The classifier uses the frequency of words for the predictors.

+!!!
+Bernoulli
-`Bernoulli`: The Bernoulli classifier works similar to the Multinomial classifier, but the predictor variables are the independent Booleans variables.
+    The Bernoulli classifier works similar to the Multinomial classifier, but the predictor variables are the independent Booleans variables.
 Such as if a particular word is `yes or no` , `true or false` .
 This model is also famous for document classification tasks.

 Content from [javatpoint](https://www.javatpoint.com/machine-learning-naive-bayes-classifier)